Kai Hua Roh: Bor Kor Withit

 Editor Withit (Bor Kor Withit) is the Mascot that is associates to Kai Hua Roh and Mahasanook for a long time.
 This character was inspired by the Editor in chief Vithit Utsahajit.
-The appearance of this character is a fat and strict editor who always torture the artists.
+The appearance of this character is a fat and strict editor who tortures the artists.
 Editor Withit always changes the appearance to match the trend and culture of the time.